dleopold/optimTFE/README.md

 ## Input data required

 This package requires a minimum of 2 files:
 (1) .csv with Planning Units as row names and features (species, taxon group, etc.) as columns.
 The Planning Unit identifier must occur in the first column for all files.
 For each column there must be a value 0-1 indicating target suitability for each PU.
+These data will be used as continuous values; categorical data are not considered.
 NA and empty values are acceptable where a Feature does not have representation.
 (2) .csv with Feature Targets, where each row is the Feature name matching that from previous file, and the second column with Targets.

 Note: The Planning Unit identifier must occur in the first column for all files.
 It is renamed to unit_id in the output files.

+## Associated spatial data
+The optimTFE_leaflet_map and optimTFE_explorer tools allow for spatial data exploration using the algorithm output and associated spatial data.